 top of page

-Top 10 ways to hygge in Spring & Summer
+Top 10 Ways To Hygge In Spring & Summer

 You might be mistaken for thinking hygge (pronounced hoo-ga) is just for autumn & winter, but to hygge is to be cosy.
 To enjoy lifes simple pleasures.
 To choose simple over extravagant & to embrace a slower pace.
 It's a way of life introduced to us by the Danes who certainly know how to do it & are proof with their happiness & contentment statistics.
 It isn't complicated & it isn't difficult, but it does take practice & a little bit of effort to incorporate it into your everyday lives.